Azure-Te (Paris Blues): Reception

 According to producer Mitch Miller, Columbia Records hoped for a profitable release to make up for a sizeable advance payment to Sinatra (for a tax bill), but despite the quality of Azure Te and his other songs, they did not sell well at the time.

 To evoke a Parisian feeling the arrangement uses a taxi horn rendering of a motif from Gershwin's American in Paris, and contrasts that with loud brass to invoke American swing, according to author Will Friedwald.
 Of Sinatra's ability to sing blues, he says Sinatra "does better with "Paris Blues"... than he does with "The Birth of the Blues".

 Name

 The name Azure 'Te was first used on the original instrumental tune released by the Bill Davis Trio in March 1952.

 The subtitle Paris Blues first appeared a month after Bill Davis's instrumental on the B-side of the Tympany Five single Junco Partner, spelled Azure-Té (Paris Blues), which was the first recording of the tune to have Donald Wolf's lyrics.
 Frank Sinatra's subsequent cover of the song omitted the accent.

-"Azure-Té" is not French and its meaning was unknown according to jazz critic Dave Gelly, who proposed that it be a mis-spelling of the French 'agité', meaning nervous, restless, agitated.
+"Azure-Té" is not French and its meaning was unknown according to jazz critic Dave Gelly, who proposed that it be a misspelling of the French 'agité', meaning nervous, restless, agitated.